BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - Harbinger of Evil (6")
 - Terror

-**ACTIVE/PASSIVE RULES**
+- **Sense of Impending Doom** `PASSIVE`

-- **Sense of Impending Doom** `PASSIVE` - Enemy models within 6" of the Mouth of Sauron cannot re-roll 1s in the Duel Roll, regardless of special rules that would normally allow them to do so.
+Enemy models within 6" of the Mouth of Sauron cannot re-roll 1s in the Duel Roll, regardless of special rules that would normally allow them to do so.

 </div>